-An Engine is an abstraction over various Natural Language Processing (NLP) services.
-It contains provider-specific configuration about connecting to the NLP service and interpretation of the service responses.
+An OmniGuide Engine is an abstraction over various Natural Language Processing (NLP) services.
+It contains a provider-specific configuration about connecting to the NLP service and interpretation of the service responses.

 Engines can be managed in the Operator platform UI under Advanced Admin's OmniGuide tab.

 Engines are required for using all OmniGuide features:

 - Virtual Assistants